mgunduz1/ror-social-scaffold/README.md

 ## Rspec testing

-> To test all models, write the following in your terminal:
+> To test write the following in your terminal:

 ```
 $ rspec